Code-Institute-Submissions/Quartet-Militaire/README.md

 * Good quality imagery and video of Quartet Militaire to be created and used throughout website.
 At present the website has taken stock imagery and borrowed media for the purposes of this project from Youtube.
 * Another webpage including a list of repertoire, which would be displayed in musical genres for a good user experience.
+* I would like to complete the contact form so that it has usable function once I have learned how to do this.

 ## Technologies Used